Concrete

 Press Foundations

-Whether they are stamping presses or forging presses, press foundations can greatly vary in size greatly.
+Whether they are stamping presses or forging presses, press foundations can greatly vary in size and complexity.
 Larger press foundations have a concrete pit that the base of the press sits in.
 Because of the large dynamic loads of these presses, the foundations have thick concrete bases, walls, and pedestals for the press to bear on.
 There are commonly large steel weldments that are embedded in the concrete.
 Today many presses are installed with isolation material, pads, and/or bearings which dampen the presses dynamic loads.
-This needs to be taken into consideration in the design of the foundation.
+These all need to be taken into consideration when designing press foundations.

-The large concrete base is there to transfer the loads into the soils below.
-A soils investigation report prepared by analyzing borings of the soil is necessary to properly determine the strength of the soils below the concrete base.
-The pits for these presses usually require an earth retention system which is designed to take into consideration the surrounding building foundation loads.
+For all press foundations, the large concrete base serves to transfer the press loads into the soils below.
+Therefore, a soils investigation report is necessary to properly determine the strength of the soils below the concrete.
+This report is prepared by analyzing soil borings.
+The pits for press foundations are deep enough that they usually require an earth retention system which must be designed to take into consideration the surrounding building foundation loads.
+The experts at Raffin Construction can help you understand all the requirements and details to properly design and construct your press foundation.

 Tube Mills, Bar Lines, Steel Processing Line Foundations

-We have extensive experience constructing foundations for tube mills, bar mills, runout and bundling lines, and many other heavy industrial equipment foundations.
+Raffin has extensive experience designing and constructing foundations for tube mills, bar mills, runout and bundling lines, and many other heavy industrial equipment foundations.
 All these concrete foundations involve complex geometry with multiple elevation changes.
 They typically require the installation of heavy steel embedments, large anchor bolts, cooling pits, and trenches.
 Accuracy and precision are essential when setting these items.
-Raffin construction has the personnel with the experience to perform this kind of layout.
+Raffin has the personnel with the experience to perform this kind of layout.

-Because of the heavy electrical demand of the equipment there are large electrical conduit runs that are required to be coordinated with the construction of the foundations.
-Proper coordination with the other trades (electrical, hydraulic piping, equipment installation, etc.) involved in the construction are critical to project success.
+Because of the heavy electrical demand of this type of equipment, the design and construction of these foundations must accommodate large electrical conduit runs.
+Proper coordination with the other trades involved in the construction (electrical, hydraulic piping, equipment installation, etc.) are critical to the project’s success.

 When installing a new press in your facility, it’s important to choose a contractor with specific experience designing and constructing these types of heavy equipment foundations.
 Raffin has engineers on staff who are experienced in designing these types of foundations.
 Our team can provide a turnkey solution to your press foundation project.